informalsystems/basecoin-rs/README.md

 # basecoin-rs
 A rudimentary Tendermint ABCI application that implements the following functionality in the form of modules -
-* `bank` - keeps track of different accounts' balances (in-memory only) and facilitates transactions between those accounts.
+* `bank` - keeps track of different accounts' balances and facilitates transactions between those accounts.
 * `ibc` - enables support for IBC (clients, connections & channels)

 ## Requirements